Tonysthomas112703/Database_Tarento_task/README.md

 # Database_Tarento_task

 DATABASE TASKS
-Task 1:
+<br>Task 1:

 1.Create an ER diagram for
-1.Hospital management system – RIT
+Hospital management system – RIT
-2.School managemnet system - NSS
+School managemnet system - NSS
-3.Employee Management system - GEC
+Employee Management system - GEC

 2.Setup the Postgre on your machine and create a DB.
 3.Add tables respective to ER diagrams
 4.Add data to each table with minimum of 100 rows.